-- A local installation with
+Setting up a local installation with

-If you want to try pre-release builds of KMS, then head to the section Installing Pre-Release Builds.
+If you want to try nightly builds of KMS, then head to the section Installing Nightly Builds.

-The Kurento project provides an AWS CloudFormation template file.
-It can be used to create an EC2 instance that comes with everything needed and totally pre-configured to run KMS, including a Coturn server.
+The AWS CloudFormation template file for Amazon Web Services (AWS) can be used to create an EC2 instance that comes with everything needed and totally pre-configured to run KMS, including a Coturn server.

 Follow these steps to use it: